KatharaFramework/Kathara-Labs/README.md

 ## Exam-Labs
-The [Exam-Labs](Exam-Labs) directory contains the network scenarios used for the practical exams of the course "Internet and Data Center" at  Roma Tre University.
+The [Exam-Labs](Exam-Labs) directory contains the network scenarios used for the practical exams of the course "Internet and Data Centers" at  Roma Tre University.

 For each scenario you can find a `.pdf` file containing the exam's text and the relative solution.